MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 ========================
 Here are some examples of what you can do with *ospgrillage* module.

-28 m super T bridge model with orthogonal mesh
+Super T bridge model
 ------------------------------------------------------------
-This example reproduces a numerical model constructed in commercial software i.e. LUSAS.
-Following, analysis are performed on the OpenSees model and results are compared with those from LUSAS model.
+This example reproduces a bridge grillage model of a super-T bridge from Caprani et al. (2017).
+In that study, a numerical model was constructed in commercial software i.e. LUSAS.
+Figure 1 shows the Super-T deck cross-section.

 ..  figure:: ../../_images/example_cross_section.PNG
     :align: center
     :scale: 25 %

-    Figure 1: Super T deck cross section (after Caprani et al., 2017).
+    Figure 1: Super-T deck cross section (after Caprani et al., 2017).

 Creating the grillage